 On the other hand, the outcome of in-court proceedings tends to be quite unpredictable.
 Also, the parties have more opportunity to participate in the mediation process than they do in court.
 Typically, negotiations are resolved in two to three hours, but can continue by agreement for as long as the negotiations are deemed productive.

-Billy Wohlsifer provides professional mediation services throughout Northwest Florida.
+Billy Wohlsifer provides professional mediation services throughout Central West Florida.
 Mr. Wohlsifer is certified by the Florida Supreme Court to Mediate Circuit Civil disputes, certified by the Northern District of Florida Bankruptcy Court to conduct chapter 13 Mortgage Modification Mediation, and certified by the Florida Department of Business and Professional Regulation (DBPR) Florida Division of Condominiums, Timeshares, and Mobile Homes, to Mediate Homeowners’ Association disputes.
 See our Fee Schedule Page for further detail.